dustinpfister/blog_posts/_posts/lodash_merge.md

 ## 1 - Basic example of lodash merge compared to assign

-So for starters there is taking a look at a very simple example of using the merge method compared to assign which is another popular method used for merging together objects.
+So for starters there is taking a look at a very simple example of using the merge method compared to [lodash assign](/2018/09/21/lodash_assign/) which is another popular method used for merging together objects.
 The lodash assign method or the native Object.assign method just copy references to any nested objects that might exist in the given source objects.
 In many cases this might not preset a problem, but it can result in unexpected behavior now and then it you do not understand the differences between these various methods that are used to merge objects together in lodash and native javaScript.

 ```js
 // s source object